KaiyanM/MolPad/paper/paper.md

 # Related Work

-In response to the above issues, previous studies on multi-omics visualization tools have designed methods to work on complicated data. microViz\cite{microviz} provides a Shiny app for interactive exploration by pairing ordination plots and composition circular bar charts to show each taxon's prevalence and abundance.
-GWENA\cite{Lemoine_Scott-Boyer_Ambroise_Périn_Droit_2021} applies a network in conducting gene co‑expression analysis and extended module characterization in a single package to understand the underlying processes contributing to a disease or a phenotype.
-NeVOmics\cite{Zúñiga-León_Carrasco-Navarro_Fierro_2018} improved compatibility with a dynamic dashboard and facilitated the functional characterization of data from omics technologies.
+In response to the above issues, previous studies on multi-omics visualization tools have designed methods to work on complicated data. `microViz` [@microviz] provides a Shiny app for interactive exploration by pairing ordination plots and composition circular bar charts to show each taxon's prevalence and abundance. `GWENA` [@Lemoine_Scott-Boyer_Ambroise_Périn_Droit_2021] applies a network in conducting gene co‑expression analysis and extended module characterization in a single package to understand the underlying processes contributing to a disease or a phenotype. `NeVOmics` [@Zúñiga-León_Carrasco-Navarro_Fierro_2018] improved compatibility with a dynamic dashboard and facilitated the functional characterization of data from omics technologies.
 It also integrates Over-representation analysis methodology and network-based visualization to show the enrichment results.
 These methods suggest the mechanisms that improve the utility of multi-omics visualization tools under analysis.

 # Data input